 Dogs Live In A Kennel, I Live In My House

-Of course my dogs are raised in the house.
-I keep my own breeding and even when I buy a puppy, it is raised up to six months in the house so it is bonded to me, is potty trained and knows the rules of the “big dogs” house.
-But dogs love belonging to their own pack and are very happy being in their own area even though they love me and recognise me as their provider.
+Of course, my dogs are raised in the house.
+I keep my own breeding and even when I buy a puppy, it is raised up to six months in the house so it is bonded to me, is potty trained, and knows the rules of the “big dogs” house.
+But dogs love belonging to their own pack and are very happy being in their own area even though they love me and recognize me as their provider.

 My house is clean, my kennel is clean.
 I don’t live in a kennel and they don’t live in my house.
 Simple as that.